deepmodeling/deepflame-dev/docs/source/qs/install.rst

     conda create -n deepflame python=3.8
     conda activate deepflame
     conda install -c cantera libcantera-devel
-    conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia conda install pybind11
+    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 conda install pybind11
     conda install -c conda-forge easydict

 ..
 Note:: Please go to PyTorch's official website to check your system compatability and choose the installation command line that is suitable for your platform.
+After installing torch, do check if torch.cuda.is_available() returns true to use GPU for DNN inference!

 ..
 Note:: Check your ``Miniconda3/envs/deepflame`` directory and make sure the install was successful (lib/ include/ etc. exist).